Johansen’s shootout goal leads Predators over Stars 3-2

 NASHVILLE, Tenn.
 (AP) — Ryan Johansen was the lone scorer in the shootout, leading the Nashville Predators to a 3-2 victory over the Dallas Stars on Sunday night.

-Ryan Ellis and Yakov Trenin scored in regulation for Nashville, which has won four of five.
+Ryan Ellis and Yakov Trenin scored in regulation for Nashville, which has won four of five and holds the fourth playoff spot in the Central Division.

+“We’re all aware of the standings, but it’s the best time of year and this is when the most completive games got to bring out the most competitive men,” Nashville coach John Hynes said.
+“We’ve got a lot of respect for Dallas.
+They’re a good team.
+They’re a hard team to play against.
+They’re really well coached.”

 Roope Hintz and Jamie Oleksiak scored for Dallas, which had its two-game winning streak snapped.